UK Quick Start Guide

 This is where we differ in style and are more controversial.
 Heavy people can sail the boat very differently to light ones.

-We are still trying to adapt to our 5 stone weight loss.
-We used to sail as previous settings with jib eased over the gunwale 110% mainsheet tension, maximum Cunningham, ie eye almost touching the boom.
+Heavy people can keep the boat upright and sail as previous settings with jib eased over the gunwale 110% mainsheet tension, maximum Cunningham.
 Heaps of kicker and plate at four.
-We could keep boat flat and still maintain reasonable height.
+Keep the boat flat and still maintain reasonable height.

 More Reading...For more reading on how to make a Tasar go fast.
 Take a look at the handbook from the link on the left of our homepage.
 The Tasar was the only boat supplied with a handbook and it includes valuable information on where to set everything.
 From the designer himself.
 The only thing wrong is that its based on the dacron sails.
 The new mylar ones were not invented then and they are slightly different.